TheTechOddBug/lon-mirror/README.md

 # OMNIA / MB-X.01 — Logical Origin Node (L.O.N.)

-**OMNIA** is a deterministic measurement engine for **structural coherence, instability, saturation, and irreversibility** across numbers, time, causality, and token sequences.
+**OMNIA** is a deterministic measurement engine for **structural coherence, instability, saturation, irreversibility, and invariant residue** across numbers, time, causality, and token sequences.

 It does not interpret meaning.
 It does not make decisions.
-It **measures invariants, limits, and path-dependent loss**.
+It **measures invariants, limits, path-dependent loss, and non-reducible structure**.

 This repository (`Tuttotorna/lon-mirror`) is the **canonical public mirror** of the **MB-X.01 / OMNIA** research line.